MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupconfigurewmifrominfsectionw.md

-This function returns WINSETUPAPI BOOL __stdcall.
+This function returns WINSETUPAPI BOOL.